muni2explore/javascript-docs/kyle-simpson.md

 Closure: classic module pattern

 1. There must be atleast one outer wrapping function call
-2. Atleast one inner function get returned of outer function call.
+2. The outer function call must return an object with one inner function.

 where returned object function will have reference lexcial scope of outer wrapping function */